On staying sober

 The worst thing about being a wasteoid is you wake up one day realizing you could have been a better person.
 For me this has happened dozens of times, and the last time it happened was well after I got sober.
 It was also the worst time.
 I picked up a paper and found out, to my dismay, that people who drink a lot before 25 have handicapped themselves, and probably permanently.
 I'll leave you to guess when I did most of my drinking.

 To a guy like me this is devastating.
-You tell something like this to a dimwit and his fish eyes glaze over like he was dreaming about doughnuts.
-What this means to a writer is that he missed out on a perspective.
-A whole view on life has been flushed down the drain; a new series of eurekas were tossed in the trashbin; and I have been wandering through life, for perhaps a whole decade, with much less to write, with dumber things to do, and with God knows how many inferior choices I've made.
+You tell a dimwit his IQ dropped ten years ago and his fish eyes just glaze over.
+Who cares?
+But what this means to a writer is he missed out on a new perspective.
+A whole view on life has been flushed down the drain; a new series of eurekas were tossed in the trash bin; and I've been wandering through life, for perhaps a whole decade, with much less to write, with dumber things to do, and with God knows how many inferior choices I've made.

 -J

-PS: Salon Magazine has a "slightly different" perspective -- that, so far from debilitating individuals and races, pot smoke has given some aborigines and other hunter-gatherer societies what Salon implies is a "pygmy work ethic."
+PS: Salon Magazine has a "slightly different" perspective: that, so far from debilitating individuals and races, pot smoke has given some aborigines and other hunter-gatherer societies what Salon calls a "pygmy work ethic."
 They say the pygmies (and I quote) "smoke to increase their courage on a hunt, dance better, increase their vital force, or to increase their work capacity when working for Europeans" (emphasis mine).
 This idea I believe is the work of cheap drugs.

-Benjamin Franklin also writes in his own autobiography -- not to be missed, by the way, either for his mastery of prose or the wisdom contained in it -- he writes, I tell you the truth, that when he ran a printing shop his workers would show up boozing, and continued boozing throughout the day, and maintained it was their boozing that allowed them to work well -- a common practice in Anglo-American society of that time, and one that probably lasted from the Middle Ages.
+Benjamin Franklin also writes in his own autobiography -- not to be missed, by the way, both for the prose and the wisdom it delivers -- he writes, I tell you the truth, that when he ran a printing shop his workers would show up boozing, and continued boozing throughout the day, and maintained it was their boozing that allowed them to work well: a common practice in Anglo-American society of that time, and one that probably lasted from the Middle Ages.
 Franklin disagreed with them.
-He had them clean up one day and to their surprise, the business suddenly became viable.
-We have gotten a lot more done ever since, but work itself has been ruined.
+He had them clean up one day and, to their surprise, the business suddenly became viable.
+We've gotten a lot more done ever since, but work itself has been ruined.

-PPS: I realize after reading this essay that it makes me sound like a bit of a mess, but this impression is a long way away from the truth.
-Somehow, by either my own efforts or a stained glass and burned toast kind of miracle, my body and I are not only chugging along better than we ever have been in our entire lives, but I seem to be doing better than most of the people around me.
-A strict diet, as you are more than well aware of, a consistent exercise routine, plenty of sleep and a daily two gallons of water, the practice of manhood slash philosophy and moderation in drinking have all combined to make me healthier, stronger, wiser, happier, and hornier than I ever have been in my entire life; and my complaint is not so much that I'm a mess, but that I could have very possibly been a god.
+PPS: I realize after reading this essay that it makes me sound like a mess, but this impression is a long way from the truth.
+Somehow, by either my own efforts or a stained-glass-and-burned-toast kind of miracle, my body and I are not only chugging along better than we ever have been, but I seem to be doing better than most of the people around me.
+A strict diet, as you're more than well aware of, a consistent exercise routine, plenty of sleep and a daily two gallons of water, the practice of manhood-slash-philosophy and moderation in drinking have all combined to make me healthier, stronger, wiser, happier, and hornier than I've ever been in my entire life; and my complaint isn't so much that I'm a mess, but that I could have very possibly been a god.
 The drugs in all probability could have killed me, or made me a dunce.
 But I escaped, and I thank God every day for it, and on days I don't believe in God I wink and point at myself in the mirror.

 Follow Letters to Hannah on Twitter and Facebook.